OmarGonD/googleAnalyticsReports/README.md

 devtools::install_github("OmarGonD/googleAnalyticsReports")
 ```

-The package comes with real data from a personal web page of mine for all 2017.
+For testing, the package comes with real data from a personal web page of mine for all 2017.
 To use it load it with:

 ```r
 library(googleAnalyticsReports)